telescope7/TrafficFlowAnalysis/README.md

-Traffic Flow Analyzer is a program designed to detect and measure uni-directional objects.
+Traffic Flow Analyzer is a program designed to detect and measure uni-directional objects in videos.

+Each tracked object will be recorded on STDOUT.
+The objects measurements include:

+-Number of frames tracked
+-First X coordinate
+-First Y coordinate
+-Last X coordinate
+-Last Y coordinate
+-First frame tracked
+-Last frame tracked
+-Average radius of enclosing circle
+-Average width of enclosing contour
+-Average heigh of enclosing contour
+-Average area of enclosing contour

 ---